SummaryRead the full fact sheet

 - Treatment options for kidney failure include dialysis, transplant or non-dialysis supportive care.

-Kidney failure, also known as end-stage kidney disease, occurs when the kidneys are no longer able to adequately remove waste from your blood and control the level of fluid in the body.
+Kidney failure, also known as end-stage kidney disease, occurs when the kidneys are no longer able to adequately remove waste from your blood and control the level of fluid in your body.
 Kidney failure can happen suddenly or gradually.
-People with kidney failure need dialysis or a transplant to stay alive.
+People with kidney failure need dialysis or a kidney transplant to stay alive.

 If you have kidney disease, it does not mean that you will develop kidney failure.
-One in ten Australians aged 18 and over (approximately 1.7 million people) has at least one sign of chronic kidney disease, and over 20,000 receive dialysis or a kidney transplant for kidney failure.
+One in ten Australians aged 18 and over (approximately 1.7 million people) has at least one sign of chronic kidney disease, and over 23,000 Australians receive dialysis or a kidney transplant for kidney failure.

-You can lose up to 90 per cent of kidney function before feeling sick.
+You can lose up to 90 per cent of your kidney function before experiencing symptoms.
 In many cases, the signs of disease aren’t noticed until the kidneys are close to failure.

 In the early stages of kidney disease, people can have no symptoms.
 In fact, some people have no symptoms until over 90 per cent of their kidney function has gone.
 This is unfortunate because early detection of kidney disease and treatment is the key to preventing kidney failure.

 - loss of appetite

 - changes in the amount and number of times urine is passed

 - changes in the appearance of urine or blood in the urine

 - bad breath an